|

 coaching courses

--is a guest university lecturer on the subject of coaching
+-have been guest university lecturers on the subject of coaching

 in the workplace

-- and her text books are standard reference texts in
+- and their text books are standard reference texts in

 Selecting a professional coach training school